SAP-archive/devtoberfest-2021-frontend-coding-challenge/README.md

 ## Description

 This is the [Devtoberfest 2021 Coding Challenge of week 6](https://github.com/SAP-samples/devtoberfest-2021/blob/main/topics/Week6_Frontend/README.md#coding-challenge).
-The repo contains a web application that displays all current services available on the SAP Business Technology Platform.
+The repository contains a web application that displays all current services available on the SAP Business Technology Platform:

 ![Running app in light mode](./running.png)